Schedule

 Residential Retreat commitment

-Full participation is required in the four residential retreats.
+Full participation is required in two residential retreats.
 Retreats will blend periods of silent meditation emphasizing the simplicity and quietude of renunciation, along with dyads, small group discussion, and teacher-led periods of reflection.
 All forms of mindful communication will be held in the spirit of contemplative practice, aimed at enriching both meditative development and peer relationships.
 It is expected that participants will eliminate the use of their phone and other forms of technology for the duration of the retreat.
 The last day of each retreat will include specific practices and activities to support the transition from the retreat environment to program activities that take place at home and between retreats.

 Meditation commitment outside of retreat

-karuna), and the Five Recollections.
+Participants are expected to develop an on-going daily meditation practice that may include insight (vipassana), loving-kindness (metta), and the Five Recollections.
 Chris will work with each student to help them establish an approach to daily practice that reflects their experience level and lifestyle.
 Daily meditation practice between retreats can accommodate various work schedules and commitments, though students are expected to dedicate a minimum of 30 minutes per day to their meditation practice for the duration of the program.
 Keeping a meditation journal is encouraged.

-This program is designed specifically to help practitioners who want to create more structure and time in their lives for dharma activities.
+Other Expectations This program is designed specifically to help practitioners who want to create more structure and time in their lives for dharma activities.
 In addition to daily meditation practice between retreats, students will be expected to complete reading assignments, engage with reflection questions by keeping a journal, and participate in dyads and group discussions.
 Participants should plan for two-four hours per week for these activities.
 (Students who are interested in spending more time studying and reading can elect to take advantage of an optional supplementary reading list).

 Who this program is for